 My favorite things to make are small fun filling objects.
 My first “big” project was the chess set in 9th grade.
 My dad made me a truck for my second Christmas, I made my daughter a truck for her second Christmas.
 An unfinished dice box.
 And a box for our hand holds for the climbing wall.
 I repaired a broken dice box made out of walnut for my brother.
 And then I made my own dice box with a black and red stripes out of felt.
 After moving back to the USA from France, I built knot boards for my kids to learn knots in the car on the drive across the USA.

-I built this seven foot high wall for my daughter to climb on from Birch and Douglas Fir.
-Two years later I built the crack climbing volume (Bullet wood, Oak, and Padauk) and hand holds (Maple).
+In 2019 I built this seven foot high wall for my daughter to climb on from Birch and Douglas Fir.
+Two years later I built the crack climbing volume ( Bullet wood, Red Oak, and Padauk) and hand holds ( Big Leaf Maple).
 At three and a half we started climbing on basalt columns.

 Decks, Floors, Fences and Garden Features

 Cedar deck.
-Later a Red Wood planter was added.
+Later a Red Wood planter was added (circa 2015).
 Hickory engineered hardwood flooring.
-A metal and wood fence.
+A metal and wood fence (2019).

 I love five panel shaker style doors.
-I’ve tried my hand at a pair of cabinet doors before I anticipate making the necessary doors for my home.
+In 2019 I tried my hand at a pair of cabinet doors before I anticipate making the necessary doors for my home.

 Two unfinished Ukuleles.
 (I also somewhere along the line repaired a Ukulele for a friend.)